Comino Blue Lagoon Day Trip: 2025 Guide & Booking Tips

 For a more exclusive experience, you can also rent a catamaran or private boat for the day.

-Starting May 1st, 2025, a new online booking system will be implemented to regulate the number of visitors to the Blue Lagoon.
-This measure aims to protect the delicate ecosystems of this Natura 2000 site and enhance the visitor experience.
+Since May 1st, 2025, an online booking system regulates the number of visitors to the Blue Lagoon.
+This measure protects the delicate ecosystems of this Natura 2000 site, and it has made peak days noticeably more bearable.

-The new system, aptly named "Book, Protect, Enjoy," is part of a larger sustainability initiative led by the Malta Tourism Authority in collaboration with the Tourism Ministry and other entities.
+The system, named "Book, Protect, Enjoy," is part of a larger sustainability initiative led by the Malta Tourism Authority in collaboration with the Tourism Ministry and other entities.
+For where the Blue Lagoon fits among the islands' swimming spots, see my ranking of Malta's best beaches.